 Our Residential Child and Adolescent Psychiatry Program focuses on youth between 6 and 17 years of age who need ongoing and extensive support.
 Parkside’s residential care facility treats boys and girls suffering with depression, mood disorders, psychotic disorders, trauma, and behavioral problems.
 These programs teach necessary skills designed to help them respond to life’s challenges in a healthier manner.
 We also encourage the development of social skills with expressive therapy groups.
 Participation in family therapy is required and critical to positive treatment outcomes.
 School is provided on-site, and structured physical and recreational activities are part of each child’s treatment.

-Hospitalization/Acute Care for Adolescents (ages 13-17)
+Hospitalization/Acute Care for Children and Adolescents (ages 6-17)

 If a youth is at risk of harming themselves or others, one of Parkside's psychiatrists will provide an admission order.
 Parkside's inpatient hospital units serve youth 6 to 17 with a focus on safety and stabilization.
 Patients benefit from physician directed care and intensive daily structure including physical and recreational activities.
 School is provided on-site and individualized treatment plans are designed to include psychosocial rehabilitation, individual and group therapies.
 As a critical aspect of treatment, family therapy is required.